This post may contain affiliate links. Please see my disclosure policy for more details.

 - BARBECUES, PICNIC TABLES & DRINKING FOUNTAIN – in Cromwell Park behind the beach

 - Eat or grab a coffee just across from the beach at Malabar Beach Café, 59 Bay Parade.

 - For more choice there’s a small strip of shops and cafes where Prince Edward St meets Franklin St.

 - There’s free, unrestricted road parking, plus a small car park opposite Beach Café on Bay Parade and another on the northern side of the beach on Fishermans Road.
 There’s also a larger car park on Franklin St between Cromwell Park and Pioneers Park.

 Regular buses run down to Malabar Beach from the city, taking about 50 minutes.
 Check the trip planner for details.

-If you’re looking for more beaches in the Malabar area, check out my blog post on Sydney’s south-eastern beaches from Maroubra to Yarra Bay.
+If you’re looking for more beaches in the Malabar area, check out my blog post on Sydney’s best Eastern Suburbs beaches.
 Or read my guide to the much bigger Maroubra Beach, famed for its excellent surf, or the pretty Little Bay Beach, perfect for snorkelling.
 Thanks for reading!